jrcarl624/FriendConnect/README.md

 new Session({
 	hostName: "Server Name", // The hostname of the server
 	worldName: "Message of the Day: Hello World", // Use as a MOTD

-	version: "1.19.10", //The client of the server you are connecting to.
+	version: "1.19.21", // The version of the session, this can be any string.

-	protocol: 534, //The protocol of the server you are connecting to.
+	protocol: 545, //The protocol of the server you are connecting to.

-	players: 0, // Used as a fallback if pinging the server fails.
+	connectedPlayers: 0, // Used as a fallback if pinging the server fails.
-	maxPlayers: 20, // Used as a fallback if pinging the server fails.
+	maxConnectedPlayers: 40, // Used as a fallback if pinging the server fails.

 	ip: "example.com", // The ip of the server you are using.
 	port: 19132, // The port of the server you are using.
+	connectionType: 6, // I don't recommend changing this.

 	log: true, // If you want to see the console output set to true.

-	connectionType: 6, // I don't recommend changing this.

-	keepVersionAndProtocolConstant: true, // Set this to true if you want to set a constant protocol version.
-Otherwise it will ping the server to get the protocol version and use the one above if the server has an error on ping.
+	joinability: "joinable_by_friends", // The joinability of the session, if this is changed only one account can be used to connect to the session.

-	autoFriending: true, // Set this to true if you want to automatically add people who follow you.
+	autoFriending: true, // Set this to true if you want to automatically add people who follow the accounts.

-	email: "email@example.com", // The email address of the alt account you are using.

-	tokenPath: "./auth", // The path to the file that contains the authentication tokens.
+	tokenPath: "./auth", // The path to the directory that contains the authentication tokens.

+	accounts: [process.env.EMAIL, "tailvilemc@gmail.com"], // A list of emails that correspond to accounts you want to use with FriendConnect

+	//These are values retrieved from the server on when the server advertisement is fetched, if true it will use a value from above.
+	constants: {
+		//worldName: true,
+		//hostName: true,
+		maxConnectedPlayers: true,
+		connectedPlayers: true,
+		//protocol: true,
+		version: true,
+	},
 });
 ```